sh19910711/google-summer-of-code-2015/rails-web-console.md

 And the browser extension is enabled only if the web application returns "X-WEB-CONSOLE: true" as its response header.
 In order to inject that HTTP header, I will extend WebConsole::Middleware in the web-console repository.
 It should be a small change.

+#### 2. Create Browser Extensions

-About the Browser Extension, I will develop a chrome extension as prototype at first.
+At first, I will create a chrome extension as prototype.
-When the feature forms concrete shape, then I will create Safari Extension and Firefox Extension have same behavior of the Chrome Extension.
+When the feature forms concrete shape, then I will create Firefox Extension which has same behavior with the Chrome Extension.
-To keep the software simple, Browser Extension show web-console's view only.
-When the browser opens another page, the console view is also reloaded automatically.
-The developers can install the software by manually or by finding from hosting service (e.g, Chrome Web Store).
+The feature of browser extension are below:

+* Show console in the developer tools
+* Auto reload on change page
+* Open by console() method

 ![Rough Design of Extension](http://farm8.staticflickr.com/7595/16692019960_1f7b39758b_b.jpg)